-V.83.
-Contractual limitations for compensation to be paid for unfair dismissal of a director and its relation to the variable remuneration component

-In accordance with the remuneration policy approved by the Remunerations Committee with regard to the financial year of 2023, which REN considers to be the adequate legal instrument for these purposes, if a director performs below the standards required by REN in the event of dismissal without just cause or termination of duties of an executive member of the Board of Directors through agreement, no compensation will be due, beyond that legally required.
+V. 83.
+Contractual limitations for compensation to be paid for unfair dismissal of a director and its relation to the variable remuneration component year of 2024, which REN considers to be the adequate legal instrument for these purposes, if a director performs below the standards required by REN in the event of dismissal without just cause or termination of duties of an executive member of the Board of Directors through agreement, no compensation will be due, beyond that legally required.
 The consequences of the termination of the agreement are previously defined in accordance with the reasons for that termination.
-No other provision exists in the REN remuneration policy or in contractual clauses applicable to this matter, and as such, only the legal rules apply.
+In 2024, REN also approved a revision of the Remuneration Policy, which consisted in particular in the inclusion of malus and clawback clauses, in order to make the variable remuneration of executive directors conditional on the absence of intentional illicit acts resulting in a conviction requiring a restatement of the company's accounts (with a record of asset depletion).